silent-j/EUROSAT_CNN-Land-Classifier/README.md

 4. Deployment of the model to a Flask web service

 ### Evaluation Metrics:
+The categorical accuracy of the validation data is monitored during the training process.
+As this is a multi-class problem, it will be useful to be able to generalize the overall model performance through the evaluation of some common information retrieval metrics.
+A confusion matrix will also be used to visualize misclassifications of subsets of data.
-The metrics considered in determining model performance will be Precision, Recall and an F-beta  score globally averaged.
+The metrics considered in assessing model performance will be Precision, Recall and an F-beta  score, globally averaged.
 I have set out to achieve a Global F-score of 0.8 or greater.
+An F-Score is the weighted harmonic mean between the precision and recall of predictions.
+It allows for a streamlined interpretation of how the model is performing in predicting all classes.
+The decision to micro-average vs. over macro-averaging was made in order to achieve a single score across all classes.
+Precision, recall and a confusion matrix are used to evaluate individual class performance.

 # II.
 Requirements & Dependencies